Insurance Accepted

 Insurance, Financing, and In-Network vs. Out-of-Network

-Understanding how dental insurance applies to crown treatment can be just as important as choosing the right material.
+Understanding how dental insurance applies to crown treatment is as important as choosing the right material.
 Our blog on in-network vs. out-of-network dental care walks through how coverage works and what to expect from your out-of-pocket costs depending on your plan type.

-At Ocean Breeze Implant & Esthetic Dentistry, we are not in-network with insurance companies, but we file PPO claims on your behalf and assist in securing any reimbursement your plan allows — so you still receive full support through the process even when seeing an out-of-network provider.
+At Ocean Breeze Implant & Esthetic Dentistry, we are not in-network with insurance companies, but we file PPO claims on your behalf and assist in securing any reimbursement your plan allows.
+Financial options are also available to help make treatment more accessible.
+Visit our financial information page for details on payment options.

 Schedule a Consultation at Ocean Breeze Implant & Esthetic Dentistry

-Knowing the types of dental crowns available and what influences their cost is a great starting point, but finding the right fit for your specific tooth and goals requires a hands-on evaluation.
-Dr. Nicholas Goetz completed his dental education, master’s degree, and specialty residency at the University of Florida, followed by a Maxillofacial Prosthodontics Fellowship at UCLA.
-He is among fewer than 150 maxillofacial prosthodontists in the country.
-Meet Dr. Goetz to learn more about his background and approach.
+Knowing the types of dental crowns available and what influences their cost is a strong starting point, but finding the right fit for your specific tooth and goals requires a hands-on evaluation.
+Dr. Nicholas Goetz completed his dental education, master’s degree, and specialty prosthodontic residency at the University of Florida, followed by a Maxillofacial Prosthodontics Fellowship at UCLA.
+He is among fewer than 150 maxillofacial prosthodontists in the United States.
+Learn more about Dr. Goetz and his background.

-When you are ready, we invite you to reach out to our Delray Beach office to schedule a consultation.
+When you are ready, we invite you to contact our Boynton Beach office to schedule a consultation.
 We will walk you through your options, review your imaging, and build a restoration plan that fits your priorities — whether that means the most natural-looking result, the longest-lasting material, or a solution that works within your budget.

 istockphoto 1331157454 612x612 1 -Ocean Breeze